mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 also recommend reading some of the articles on Erland Sommerskog's web page, especially the articles on [error handling][erland-sommerskog-error-handling].

+Microsoft likes to ask questions on features that are new in the latest version of SQL Server.
+This is done to make sure people with an older version of the certification can't just pass without reading for the exam.
+SQL Server 2016 introduced JSON and temporal tables, so make sure you know those topics very well.

 ---

 ## Table of Contents